Become a GIS Hero: Support Emergency Operations

 A power for good

-If you are a GIS professional, you are well positioned to be an emergency management hero.
-Your experience enables you to see the ways GIS can help a company or community respond to emergencies and rise resilient.
-You have the training and integrity to be a leader.
+If you are a GIS professional, you are well positioned to become a hero for your emergency management agency.
+Your experience enables you to see how GIS can help during a response and how, with the right tools, your organization can be more resilient.
+You have the necessary background and geographic thinking to be a leader for your organization.

 Guidelines for creating change